If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 Through our tax dollars, we unfortunately continue to lend support for the Israeli government’s violence and oppression of Palestinians.
 The unconditional support of Israel by the United States – which includes $3.8 billion per year – reinforces a militaristic policy that includes annexation, evictions, home demolitions, and the detention and torture of Palestinians…even young children.

-But now we have a chance to help change this.
-Congresswoman Betty McCollum (D-MN) and 16 other representatives recently re-introduced the Palestinian Children and Families Act, H.R.
-3103.
-This historic bill would help curtail any U.S. military funding to Israel that pays for the military detention of Palestinian children, the demolition of Palestinian homes, or the annexation of Palestinian land.
+We hopefully will have a chance to help change this.
+Congresswoman Betty McCollum (D-MN) and 16 other reps re-introduced the Palestinian Children and Families Act into the last Congress.
+The bill would have helped curtail any U.S. military funding to Israel that pays for the military detention of Palestinian children, the demolition of Palestinian homes, or the annexation of Palestinian land.
 The bill currently has 18 co-sponsors.

 The Palestinian Children and Families Act creates sorely needed accountability around how U.S. tax dollars are used by Israel.
 It’s a modest but powerful step that boils down to one of the boldest pieces of U.S. legislation ever introduced on Palestinian human rights.

 Rep. McCollum first introduced this bill in 2021, and thanks to lobbying efforts from peace and justice advocates, 32 additional members of Congress co-sponsored the bill over the course of two years.
-This year’s version currently has 18 co-sponsors, 16 of them on the day it was introduced.
-Now we need to continue to grow support for this important bill.
+The previous version had 30 co-sponsors.
+Now we need to continue to grow support for a new version of this important bill.

 As we’ve seen, Congress is hardly known for staking out bold positions on Palestinian rights.
 The fact that this bill was even introduced has pushed the needle forward politically.
 Given the strong support for the Israeli military in Congress, increasing support for this legislation can put real pressure on Israeli policy.
 At the same time, slowly but surely, we are building greater support for Palestinian rights in Congress.
 Hawkish, pro-occupation organizations like AIPAC are going to come hard at this bill and its co-sponsors, and it will be imperative that we stand up to their pressure – and encourage members of Congress to do the same.

-Action: Contact Rep. Mullin, Eshoo or whomever represents you, and tell them to show their support for human rights by co-sponsoring H.R.
-3103, the Palestinian Children and Families Act.
+Action: Contact Rep. Mullin, Liccard or whomever represents you, and tell them to show their support for human rights by co-sponsoring the Palestinian Children and Families Act.
 Suggest that it’s time to take a stand against Israeli abuses to Palestinian rights.

 An Actual Peace with North Korea?